tgdwyer/tgdwyer.github.io/_chapters/haskell3.md

 parseChar (c:rest) = Just (rest, c)
 ```

-And here's one to parse `Int`s off the input stream.
+And here’s one to parse `Int`s off the input stream.
 It uses the `reads` function from the Prelude:

 ```haskell
 -- >>> parseInt "123+456"